Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

-Guitarist Philip Logan, born and raised in Jacksonville, Florida, began his musical studies at a young age, and continued playing various instruments until he found his love for the classical guitar, at age 13.
+Guitarist Philip Logan was born and raised in Jacksonville, Florida where he began his musical studies at a young age.
 He was accepted to Douglas Anderson School of the Arts, named by the Grammy Foundation as the top performing arts high school in the nation.
 After high school, Philip received a scholarship to attend Stetson University, under the direction of Dr. Stephen Robinson.
 While there, he was able to refine his skills and learn a great deal about the interpretation of music on the guitar.

 I am a fourth-year Piano Performance major at The University of Akron.
 I am currently studying with Philip Thomson, and my past teachers include Laura Silverman, Douglas Hicks, and the late Eugene Mancini.
 I have experience teaching six-year-olds, retirees, and those in between.
 I am patient, encouraging, and very passionate about music.